 Bedrock Geology of Northern Vermont

 his course is designed to introduce participants to the geologic materials and processes necessary to understand the framework of northern Vermont’s geologic history.
 Multiple field trips will take students to areas where key aspects of the area’s geology can be observed.
-These field trips will introduce students to many of the different rocks underlying the area and the sediments overlying the rocks that were largely deposited there by a large continent-scale ice sheet.
+These field trips will introduce students to many of the different rocks underlying the area.
 Great emphasis will be placed on making observations and learning how to interpret different geologic processes from those observations.
 Using several fundamental geological concepts, students will be able to piece together some key aspects of the area’s geologic history.

 Course Objectives and Goals

 - Introduce students to fundamental Earth materials occurring in northern Vermont; the common minerals, sediments, and rocks that make up Earth.